Blackbanded sunfish: Habitat

-The Black-banded Sunfish Enneacanthus chaetodon are found in the United States from New Jersey to central Florida.
+Blackbanded sunfish are found in the United States from New Jersey to central Florida.
 There are also reports that these fish are in the Delaware Valley, but there have not been any success in collecting fish from this area.
-Black-banded sunfish are restricted to shallow, low-velocity, non-turbid waters of lakes, ponds, rivers and streams.
+Blackbanded sunfish are restricted to shallow, low-velocity, non-turbid waters of lakes, ponds, rivers and streams.
 They are strongly associated with aquatic plants, because it provides them with a habitat for foraging and cover.
 The fish population has been hurt over the past few years due to poor water conditions and pollution.

 Diet

-The Black-banded Sunfish are carnivores.
+Blackbanded sunfish are carnivores.
 In most locations, midge larvae are the predominant food source for Black-banded sunfish.
 However they also consume a wide variety of zooplankton, aquatic insects, and crustaceans.

 Behavior

-The Black-banded sunfish is a peaceful, friendly fish that likes to group with others of the same species.
+The blackbanded sunfish is a peaceful, friendly fish that likes to group with others of the same species.
 They can, however, become aggressive and territorial when spawning.

 Reproduction

-Black-banded sunfish are like other sunfish, with the male staking out a nest site normally among plants.
+Blackbanded sunfish are like other sunfish, with the male staking out a nest site normally among plants.
 Females lay their eggs in the nest, and then the males will drive them off.
 Like other sunfish, the males will guard their eggs until hatching and sometimes perhaps for a week after until the fry are free swimming.

 Threats and protection needs

-The Black-banded sunfish is critically imperiled and vulnerable in much of its range along the Atlantic.
+The blackbanded sunfish is critically imperiled and vulnerable in much of its range along the Atlantic.
 Some of its reasons of decline are because of drying of ponds and swamps as well as contamination of water by pesticides.
-Also, taking Black-banded sunfish for aquariums poses a threat for populations of them in Virginia.
+Also, taking blackbanded sunfish for aquariums poses a threat for populations of them in Virginia.